 AI contract management software, on the other hand, can:

 · Quickly pull and organize renewal dates and renegotiation terms.

 · Allow you to review contracts quickly.

 · Allow you to organize and find huge amounts of contract data more readily.

-· Decrease contract dispute potential.
+· Reduce risk and decrease contract dispute potential.

 · Elevate the volume of contracts you are able to negotiate and execute.